kalibera/rchk/README.md

 2. Install (manually) [Vagrant](https://www.vagrantup.com/), e.g. `apt-get install vagrant`
 3. Install (automatically) R build dependencies, LLVM, WLLVM and rchk: run `vagrant up` in `image` directory

+Instead of virtualbox, one can now also use docker, so the tool can run inside a container.
+To install the tool into a docker container, run `vagrant up --provider docker`.

-Note that the automated installation may take long, as it will be downloading an Ubuntu 16.04.2 image and installing the R build dependencies to a fresh Ubuntu image (expect about 1 hour, good internet connection helps, multiple cores do not).
+Note that the automated installation may take long, as it will be downloading an Ubuntu 16.04.2 image and installing the R build dependencies to a fresh Ubuntu image.
 Should the installation fail or time out, it can be re-started by `vagrant provision`.
 One can log in to the machine by `vagrant ssh` to use the tools after successful install or to fix issues should the installation fail.
 Note that a recent version of vagrant is needed, e.g. on Ubuntu 14.04 one can install the `.DEB` package of vagrant